TexasEscapes.com Texas Escapes Online Magazine: Travel and History

 Today, in the entire United States, only Austin has surviving examples of this type of lighting system that was once popular in many U.S. cities during the late 1800s.
 Seventeen (of the original thirty-one) towers are scattered around "old" Austin - with the greatest concentration being around the Capitol.
 Surprisingly, only a few have been lost to automobile mishaps.

-A complete list of locations (as of 1985) can be found in T. Lindsay Baker's Building the Lone Star.
+A complete list of locations can be found in T. Lindsay Baker's Building the Lone Star.

 Austin's Moonlight Tower Lights